-Always service the engine in the following order; first gas, oil then water.
+Preparation for Running Always service the engine in the following order; first gas, oil then water.

 To fill the gas tank: invert the gas can and apply the nipple to the gas inlet valve on the top of the tank turret.
-It is advisable to support the loco under the gas tank whilst filling, to prevent the engine tipping backwards.
+It is advisable to support the loco under the gas tank whilst filling, to prevent the engine tipping over.
 You will know when the tank is full; gas will blow back from the inlet valve in a strong jet.
 A small amount of gas and air will escape during filling, but the difference between this and when the tank is full is always clear.
 Always keep the gas can vertical when filling the gas tank.
 We recommend that Butane gas is used whenever possible, but the gas tank is manufactured to accept the extra pressures generated by Butane/Propane mix gases, and the burner system will also perform using this gas.

-Filling the lubricator: as you will read in the instructions for the end of the run, the lubricator should be left empty of oil and water.
+Filling the lubricator: the lubricator should be empty of oil and water with the valve left in the open position.
+Now close the valve and remove the lubricator filler cap.
 Fill up the lubricator with steam oil to about 1⁄4 of an inch below the top.
 Leave the filler cap off for the present, so that any trapped air can escape.
 It can be refitted after you have filled up the boiler.

-To fill the boiler: remove the filler cap and fill the boiler to no more than 3⁄4 full - this will allow space for the water to expand and steam to form - ideally use filtered rainwater or distilled water using the large syringe provided.
+To fill the boiler: remove the filler cap that is under the removable steam dome on the boiler and open the water level check valve.
+Leave the water level check valve open whilst raising steam.
+Fill up the boiler completely - ideally use filtered rainwater or distilled water using the large syringe provided.
 Replace the boiler filler cap, check that the lubricator does not need topping up, and then replace its filler cap also.
 Filler caps should be firm finger tight.
 They are sealed with a trapped 'O' ring and, therefore should not be over-tightened.

-Lighting Up

-Open the smoke box door; just pull it open by the door handle.
+Lighting Up Open the smoke box door; just pull it open by the door handle.
 Light your lighter/match etc. and gently open the gas control valve until a gentle hiss is heard in the burner.
 Apply your light into the smoke box and the flame should 'pop' down the fire tube and ignite the burner inside the fire tube.

-If the gas valve is opened too much the flame will not pop back; it will either fail to ignite, will roar in flame out of the smoke box, or there will be a ball of flame around the front of the engine, which will then blow the whole fire out (after giving the driver a fright)!
+If the gas valve is opened too much the flame will not pop back; it will either fail to ignite, will roar in flame out of the smoke box, or there will be a ball of flame around the front of the engine, blowing the whole fire out (after giving the driver a fright)!
 When the fire sound has stabilised, after about 30 seconds the gas can be turned up gently.
 Do not turn the gas up high as the flame could damage the paint on the smoke box door.
-The smoke box door may be shut after about two minutes.
-Now leave the locomotive to raise steam.

-As the pressure starts to rise this will be registered on the pressure gauge in the offside front cab window - let the locomotive raise at least 50 p.s.i.
+The smoke box door may be shut after about two minutes - leave the loco to raise steam.
+As pressure starts to rise, water will be seen running out of the water level check valve.
+When the water reaches its correct level, steam will be seen.
+Now shut the check valve and let the loco raise at least 40 p.s.i.